MehmetEminHan/git-tutorial/README.md

 git commit -m "message"

 ```
-2. Change message from previous commit
+2. Change the message from the previous commit
 ``` markdown
 git commit --amend -m "new message"
 ```